Last Updated on March 3, 2022

 It burns fat while boosting metabolism and mood.
 The best part?
 It can be done 20 minutes tops and all you need is a set of dumbbells.

-It’s the perfect HIIT (high intensity interval training) workout routine for women that want to squeeze in a workout, tone up, and feel energized and accomplished on the fly.
+It’s the perfect HIIT (high intensity interval training) workout routine for women that want to squeeze in a workout, tone up, and feel energized on the fly.

 It’s been my go-to routine in the morning lately because it’s quick, I can do it at home, and it makes me feel like a champion.

 The exercises target and tighten the arms, thighs, butt, and legs while engaging the core.
-The combination of HIIT movements helps snatch and tone muscles all over while flattening the abs.
+The combination of HIIT movements helps snatch and tone muscles in the entire body while flattening the abs.

 Plus, this workout combines weight training exercises with the HIIT training strategy.
-The HIIT training strategy is great because it maximizes calorie burn and health benefits.
+The HIIT training strategy helps maximize calorie burn and health benefits.

 By combining the HIIT strategy with weight training movements, you’ll be able to tone up and burn fat during – and will continue to burn fat after the workout is over, too!

 Ready to rock this HIIT workout?
 Let’s do this!

 Pin this full-body HIIT workout to Pinterest so you’ll have it forever.